UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

+Let’s talk about some terminology.

+In supervised machine learning, we have a set of observations usually denoted with an uppercase `X`.

-  - Training data comprises a set of observations (𝑋) and their corresponding targets (𝑦).
+We also have a set of corresponding targets usually denoted with a lowercase `y`.

-  - We wish to find a model function that relates 𝑋 to 𝑦.
+Our goal is to define a function that relates `X` to `y`.

-  - Then, we use that model function to predict the labels of new examples.
+We then use this function to predict the targets of new examples.

+Here is an example, where our `X` contains emoticons of cats and dogs and our Y`contains labels associated with these emoticons.
+We have our learning algorithm which is a classification algorithm in this case.
+Using this algorithm we learn the mapping between`X`and`y\`.
+Once we had this model we applied it to unseen test data to get predictions.

+In this particular case, our unseen data contains the emoticons of a cat and a dog.
+Our predictions are the labels of cat and dog respectively.

 ---